 Interested in a studio?
 We still have a few left, and we’d love to talk with you further about renting a permanent space.
 Contact Jeff Knight, APT manager, 701.809.4103 or firstname.lastname@example.org to schedule a tour.

 The Arts Partnership started working with Kilbourne Group in the summer of 2016 and has entered into an agreement to manage over 12,000 square-feet of the former MEPS building at 225 4th Ave.
 N. in Fargo for two-years.

-We call the space APT because not only will it provide a suitable environment for many creatives to thrive, but in a nurturing, shared, safe and creative environment, individual artists of all types will grow their own artistry, get more recognition of their art and join a communal artistic practice of excellence that also serves the larger community through programming, access to the arts and by providing a gathering location in a highly creative space.
+We call the space APT because not only does it provide a suitable environment for many creatives to thrive, but in a nurturing, shared, safe and creative environment, individual artists of all types are growing their own artistry, getting more recognition of their art and joining a communal artistic practice of excellence that also serves the larger community through programming, access to the arts and by providing a gathering location in a highly creative space.

-APT will be home to 25+ artists of all kinds, including visual, performing, literary, culinary, design and more.
-In addition, there are two major public spaces for creating business- and community-wide events and programming as well as large meeting rooms that will be excellent rental spaces for the business sector.
+APT is home to 25+ artists of all kinds, including visual, performing, literary, culinary, design and more.
+In addition, there are two major public spaces for creating business- and community-wide events and programming as well as large meeting rooms that are excellent rental spaces for the business sector.

 For years, The Arts Partnership has endeavored to help the FM metro understand the real value of investing in the arts in a deeper way.
-We know that it works fabulously in other communities, and now we are going to see what it can and will do here.
+We know that it works fabulously in other communities, and now we are proving what it will do here in the metro.